 Section Overview

-What you’ll learn: How to examine the observed variables before fitting any model
+What you will learn: How to examine the observed variables before fitting any model.

 Before fitting any SEM, it is good practice to examine the distributions and inter-relationships of your observed variables.
 Severe non-normality or implausible correlations can signal problems that need to be addressed before modelling.